 After weeks of tending, harvesting, and then cleaning the fruits of my labor, I’m ready to prepare them in the simplest of ways.
 I don’t want to worry about food; I want to enjoy a meal with the people I’m feeding.

-Besides, more often than not, fresh produce needs little more than a vinaigrette and a good toss to turn it into something for the table.
+Besides, more often than not, fresh produce needs little more than a salad dressing and a good toss to turn it into something for the table.

 Out of habit (or maybe necessity), I usually cook large batches of lentils, grains, or beans on the weekend, and then combine them with various vegetables to enjoy throughout the week.